0fca/amelia/README.md

 # Amelia
-Amelia is a simple monitoring system.
+Amelia is a simple system which monitors state of desktops of all hosts in LAN.

 # Structure
 Amelia has classical server-client scheme.
 It uses java.net API to transfer data via TCP.